Rampur Greyhound – The Hunting Hero

-One of India’s best known Greyhound breeds is the Rampur Greyhound.
-He was named after his native state Rampur (UP) and known to have existed in Rampur for over 300 years.
+One of India’s best-known Greyhound breeds is the Rampur Greyhound.
+He was named after his native state Rampur (UP) and is known to have existed in Rampur for over 300 years.
 Here’s more on this exquisite breed.

 The Nawab of the Rampur – Ahmed Ali Khan Bahadur – created this breed by breeding Afghan Hound (Tazi) with English Greyhound.
 Rampur Hound endowed his speed from his English ancestors and got his looks and stalwart character from Afghan Hound (Tazi).

-1. Reza: They are very homely, little timid and playful in nature.
+1. Reza: They are very homely, a little timid, and playful in nature.
 They hunt smaller animals.

-2. Kesari: They look like somewhat Deer Hound having long coat.
-They are rarest of all Rampur Hounds.
+2. Kesari: They look like somewhat Deer Hound having a long coat.
+They are the rarest of all Rampur Hounds.

-Their body is little angled back, along with loin and croup.
-They have a flat skull, little angled top, powerful jaws, and razor sharp teeth.
-Their ears are short while tail is long.
-Their feet are long with knuckled toes and powerful well grip pads.
-They are found in various colours like black, grey, brindle, fawn or white.
+Their body is a little angled back, along with loin and croup.
+They have a flat skull, little angled top, powerful jaws, and razor-sharp teeth.
+Their ears are short while their tail is long.
+Their feet are long with knuckled toes and powerful good grip pads.
+They are found in various colors like black, grey, brindle, fawn, or white.
 The height of males is 60-75 cm, while that of females is 55-60 cm and they weigh around 27-30 kg.

-Rampur Hound requires minimum two or three walks a day; he should not be without leash in public places like parks, garden, road, etc as he has a tendency to run very fast, around 30 km/hr.
+Rampur Hound requires a minimum of two or three walks a day; he should not be without a leash in public places like parks, gardens, roads, etc as he has a tendency to run very fast, around 30 km/hr.
 They love to play and charge at each other at speed.

 This dog does not require much grooming and using gloves will keep the coat shining.